mirexan/S1.8-Lambdas/README.md

 ### **Exercise 04**

 	Do the same print as in the previous point, but using a method reference.

+### **Exercises 3 to 4 Observation**

+As exercise 4 consist in printing the same list from exercise 3 using method *references* i've unified both exercises in the same package.

 ### **Exercise 05**